joshaven/dm-authenticatable-resource/README.md

 # DataMapper::AuthenticatableResource
+## Description
 A DataMapper::Resource with authentication baked in.

 * Documentation:   http://dm-authenticatable-resource.rubyforge.org/rdoc
 * Code Repository: http://github.com/joshaven/dm-authenticatable-resource
 * Joshaven Potter: yourtech@gmail.com

+## Purpose
+DataMapper::AuthenticatableResource assists in drying up a DataMapper user models.
+It handles encryption, password requirements, and authentication.
+Simplicity and security is sanity.

 ## Installation
     gem install dm-authenticatable-resource  # or you may want to install with superuser:  sudo gem install dm-authenticatable-resource